Generalization of a formula of Wolpert for balanced geodesic graphs on closed hyperbolic surfaces: Introduction

 \subsection{Motivations}

+\red{Besides the main result explained below, the main motivation for this paper is the introduction of the balanced geodesic graphs.
+Weighted multicurves are a particular case of our balanced geodesic graph, as well as a particular case of measured geodesic laminations.
+While the original motivation behind measured geodesic laminations is to construct a natural completion of the space of weighted multicurves, the space of balanced geodesic graphs seems an interesting object to consider because it is endowed with a natural vector space structure (described below), thus including the ``span'' of weighted multicurves.
+In turn, balanced geodesic graphs have a more combinatorial nature, easier to handle with than measured geodesic laminations ---see e.g. \cite{SB} where Wolpert formula where generalized to the case of geodesic laminations.}

-Besides the main result explained below, we would like to highlight two main motivations behind the study of such objects.
+\red{Let us highlight} two main motivations behind the study of balanced geodesic graphs.
 The first motivation is directly related to hyperbolic geometry, in the spirit of the study of earthquakes of hyperbolic surfaces, see for instance \cite{thurstonearth,bonahonearth,mcmullerearth}.
 In fact, in \cite{flippable} \emph{left/right flippable tilings} were introduced.
-These are (non-continuous) transformations between hyperbolic surfaces, associated to certain geodesic graphs on $(S,h)$ such that the faces of the graph are divided into \emph{black} and \emph{white} faces, and the transformation is obtained by \emph{flipping} the black faces.
-A balanced geodesic graph $(\mathcal G,\mathbf w)$ can be interpreted as a tangent vector to a path of flippable tilings on hyperbolic surfaces, where the black faces are collapsing to the vertices of $\mathcal G$ and the weights $\mathbf w$ are the derivatives of the lengths of such black faces.
-This is thus a generalization of the deformations by earthquakes along simple closed curves, which have an infinitesimal twist as tangent vector.
+These are (non-continuous) transformations between hyperbolic surfaces, associated to certain geodesic graphs on $(S,h)$ such that the faces of the graph are divided into \emph{black} and \emph{white} faces, and the transformation is obtained by \emph{flipping} the black faces, \red{see Figure~\ref{fig:flip}}.
+A balanced geodesic graph $(\mathcal G,\mathbf w)$ can be interpreted as a tangent vector to a path of flippable tilings on hyperbolic surfaces, where the black faces are collapsing to the vertices of $\mathcal G$ and the weights $\mathbf w$ are the derivatives of the lengths of such black faces. \red{Flippable tilings} are thus a generalization of the deformations by earthquakes along simple closed curves, which have an infinitesimal twist as tangent vector. \red{Balanced geodesic graph, that are the object of the present paper, are generalizations of (left, say) infinitesimal earthquake}.

 The second motivation comes from the deep relation between Teichm\"uller theory and geometric structures on three-dimensional manifolds.
 In the case of hyperbolic structures in dimension three, this is an important phenomenon, which goes back to Bers' simultaneous uniformization theorem for quasi-Fuchsian manifolds \cite{bers}, and has been widely developed \cite{BrockWPconvexcore,bonahonbouts,uhlenbeck,taubes,seppiminimal}.
 Analogous of quasi-Fuchsian manifolds in Lorentzian geometry are \emph{maximal globally hyperbolic manifolds}, and their relation with Teichm\"uller theory has been initiated in \cite{mess}.
 Here we are mostly interested in \emph{flat} maximal globally hyperbolic manifolds, as studied in \cite{Bonsante,barbot,bonseppicodazzi}.
 The relevant point here is that a balanced geodesic graph {with positive weights, and such that $S\setminus\mathcal{G}$ is a disjoint union of convex polygons,} is naturally the \emph{dual} to convex polyhedral surface in a flat globally hyperbolic manifold $M$ of dimension three {homeomorphic to $S\times \R$}.
 Moreover, as observed by Mess, the isomorphism between Minkowski space $\R^{2,1}$ and the Lie algebra $\isom(\Hyp^2)\cong\so(2,1)$ induces a correspondence between the tangent space of $\Teich(S)$, in the model $H^1_{\Ad\rho}(\pi_1(S),\isom(\Hyp^2))$ of the representation variety, and the translation part of the holonomies of manifolds $M$ as above.